LoChingHei/Capstone_YachtTourism/README.md

 'To book a yacht, the user selects a book from and to dates and click book now button: '
 ![image](https://github.com/LoChingHei/Capstone_YachtTourism/assets/72778161/a4394d4b-09cc-44dd-b39a-d2b44f88805e)

-`controller.js calls book_yacht function and HyperLedger Fabric network receives the request and provides the following response on our Hyperledger Fabric network meaning booking was added successfully`
+`controller.js calls book_yacht function and HyperLedger Fabric network receives the request and provides the following response on our Hyperledger Fabric network meaning booking was added successfully:`

 ![image](https://github.com/LoChingHei/Capstone_YachtTourism/assets/72778161/9ec49e79-3684-4700-b499-48d7e74831b2)